 Across all of the Dwell Box lodging options, you’ll also find kitchenettes or full kitchens, depending on which accommodations you choose.
-There’s also super comfy Amish made mattresses, indoor wood stoves or fireplaces, and outdoor fire pits too!
-All of these locations are pet friendly too for an additional cleaning fee.
+There are also super comfy Amish-made mattresses, indoor wood stoves or fireplaces, and outdoor fire pits too!
+All of these locations are pet-friendly too for an additional cleaning fee.

 What To Pack

 While all of the Dwell Box amenities are great, there are still a few things you should bring.
 If you want to spend most of your time in your treehouse rather than ordering takeout or eating out.

 - A good cooler – there is a small fridge but you will probably need a bit more room if you plan to cook and keep all your drinks cold.

 - Food, drinks, snacks – anything you want to drink, eat, or cook/grill out you will need to bring with you.
 There is a french press, tea kettle, and a hot plate provided.